 These are the factors that can trigger the patient's final decision to complain.
 They include iatrogenic injuries, adverse outcomes, mistakes or major system errors.
 In the absence of predisposing factors there is far less likelihood of the professional person being sued even when these precipitating factors are present.
 However, the more serious the precipitating factor, the greater the likelihood of a complaint or litigation.
 It is the emotional response to the predisposing factors that is likely to act as the catalyst.

 Complaints handling skills are a prerequisite to survival in today's consumerist society.
 Time spent training all the team members in basic complaints handling and customer care skills will reap significant rewards for any dental team.

 Whilst it is easy to assume that patients will complain or sue whenever anything goes wrong, the reality is that the vast majority of patients will not.
 Although patients who have been seriously harmed may take the matter forward, it is often the negative factors in the relationship, between the dental team and the patient that results in the patient deciding to do so.
 All staff members can influence the level of patient satisfaction towards treatment.
 More importantly, every staff member can play a role in recognising and dealing with the early signs of dissatisfaction.
 There is a key risk management message here; develop a good impression at the outset and build a rapport with patients.

 Perceptions influence our levels of satisfaction about treatment and the service that has been provided.
 Time spent in developing a reserve of goodwill with your patients can make all the difference.
-If the patient feels able to voice their concerns to your team, you are in a better position to keep the complaints under your control, and prevent the complaint from escalating and posing a far greater threat elsewhere.
+If the patient feels able to voice their concerns to your team, you are in a better position to keep the complaint under your control, and prevent the complaint from escalating and posing a far greater threat elsewhere.

-From its unrivalled international perspective (Dental Protection has 64,000 members world-wide) comes the realisation that the dissatisfied patient will bring his/her complaint to whichever forum seems most convenient, most accessible and appropriate, and most likely to provide a swift, meaningful and satisfactory outcome.
+From its unrivalled international perspective (Dental Protection has 68,000 members worldwide) comes the realisation that the dissatisfied patient will bring his/her complaint to whichever forum seems most convenient, most accessible and appropriate, and most likely to provide a swift, meaningful and satisfactory outcome.
+In the UK, the NHS has created a complaints system (available free of charge) for patients who are dissatisfied with NHS treatment.
+In addition the Dental Complaints Service can assist private dental patients and dental professionals to resolve complaints about private dental services (dentalcomplaints.org.uk).

-In some parts of the world there are no complaints procedures in place, so most patients pursue their complaints as civil claims through solicitors.
-The Regulatory Body (Dental Council, Dental Board etc) is seen by some patients as a quicker and cheaper option and it is no surprise that many complaints find their way there.
+The majority of UK complaints inevitably followed one of these routes.
+In some parts of the world there are no equivalent procedures, so most patients pursue their complaints as civil claims through solicitors.
+Further afield (in Hong Kong, for example) the Dental Council - the equivalent of the UK's General Dental Council (GDC) - is seen by some patients as a quicker and cheaper option and it is no surprise that many complaints find their way there.

-There will always be patients who are dissatisfied with their treatment, or whose expectations are not met in some way, and unless the opportunity is grasped to address and resolve these complaints, quickly and effectively at an early stage within the practice, there will be a likelihood that the patient will take their complaint to another, perhaps higher authority outside the practice.
+There will always be patients who are dissatisfied with their treatment, or whose expectations are not met in some way.
+Unless the opportunity is grasped to address and resolve these complaints quickly and effectively at an early stage within the practice, there will be a likelihood that the patient will take their complaint to another, perhaps higher, authority outside the practice.